 Lys, known as Lys the Lovely, and according to semi-canon sources as the Perfumed Sister, is one of the nine Free Cities of Essos.
 It is a small city clinging to rocks surrounded by stormy seas.
 The city lies off the coast of the Disputed Lands, to the southeast of Tyrosh and to the west of Volantis.
 George R. R. Martin usually uses "Lyseni" as a noun, both singular and plural, and "Lysene" as an adjective.

 A mercantile city, Lys is built on a fertile island considered a paradise by Valyrian dragonlords.
 The sunny island is fertile with palm and fruit trees, and the surrounding blue-green waters are filled with fish.

-Temples and shrines to many different gods can be found in the streets and waterfronts of the city, including a temple of R'hllor.
+Temples and shrines can be found in the streets and waterfronts of the city, including the Temple of Trade, the temple of Yndros, and a red temple of R'hllor.
 The hulls of Lysene galleys are often striped in bright hues.

 The Lyseni fight often with Tyrosh and Myr over the Disputed Lands, though they will not risk the lives of their citizens in this, preferring to hire free companies instead.
 Lysene pirates often have nests in the Stepstones.

 Lys is deeply involved in the slave trade, with slaves outnumbering freeborn Lyseni three to one.
 Lys is most famous for their bed slaves, and Lyseni are known to be famously voracious in their search for comely young boys and fair maids with their pillow houses.
 Lys is also known for the breeding of slaves, mating beauty with beauty, hoping to produce the most lovely courtesans and bed slaves.